How did this project start?

 What are your short-term and long-term goals?
 What is your timeline?

-In the long term, our goal is to make ADE and the Massachusetts team dispensable, and for the operation to be entirely owned and operated within with Coahoma community.
-We shape our goals around how to eventually enable this hand-off, and how to build a solid foundation and do initial legwork so that when the bus is running in Mississippi, it will be rolling quickly without to much overhead work.
+In the long-term, our goal is to make ADE and the Massachusetts team dispensable, and for the operation to be entirely owned and operated within with Coahoma community.
+We shape our goals around how to eventually enable this hand-off, and how to build a solid foundation and do initial legwork so that when the bus is running in Mississippi, it will be rolling quickly without too much overhead work.

 How much time does a partnered after-school program get allotted?